-Use one of these three methods to calculate your roof's pitch.
+Use one of these three methods below to calculate your roof's pitch.
 You'll need a level and a tape measure or ruler.
-Mark a spot on the bottom of the level, 12 inches from one end.
+Mark a spot on the level, 12 inches from one end.

-- On a ladder beside the roof, place the level a foot or so up the roof, hold it level, and measure from the 12-inch mark on the bottom straight down to the roof.
-If it measures 4 inches, you have a 4 in 12 pitch; 8 inches and you have an 8 in 12 pitch.
+1. On a ladder beside the roof, place the level a foot or so up the roof, hold it level, and measure from the 12-inch mark on the level’s bottom, straight down to the roof.
+If this distance measures 4 inches, you have a 4 in 12 pitch; 8 inches and you have an 8 in 12 pitch.

-- In the attic, place the level against a rafter with the 12-inch mark on the bottom of the rafter.
+3. In the attic, place the level against a rafter with the 12-inch mark on the bottom of the rafter.
 Measure from the end of the level up to the bottom edge of the rafter.
-That is the roofs rise.
+That is the roof's rise.

 If your roof is flat or has no more than a 3 in 12 pitch, you can calculate its total square footage by simply multiplying the length by the width.

 Measure your house at ground level, then add in the roof’s overhang for greater accuracy.
-As an example, if the roof overhang is 12 inches, you’ll add 2 feet to the overall length and 2 feet to the overall width of the house.
+As an example, if your overhang is 12 inches, you’ll add 2 feet to the overall length and 2 feet to the overall width of the house.
 This nominal square footage amount is then multiplied by a factor associated with the roof’s pitch.
-(Note: These factors are listed to the right for your reference.
-They will be integrated into the calculator when you provide your roof pitch selections.)

 Your roof is without a doubt one of the most important elements of your home.
 If it's distressed, repairs are necessary to prevent extensive and expensive damage.
 As such, it pays to know a few tips on roof measurements and pitch.